HL7/davinci-dtr/input/pagecontent/underlying_technologies.md

 Clinical systems SHALL use the specification and workflows defined by [Structured Data Capture (SDC)](http://hl7.org/fhir/us/sdc/) to initiate Document Template and Rule functionality with the payers.
 Implementers should be familiar with this specification.

 ### Clinical Quality Language
-Payer systems SHALL use the specification and workflows defined by [Clinical Quality Language (CQL)|https://cql.hl7.org/STU2/] to facilitate Documentation Templates and Rules functionality within clinical systems.
+Payer systems SHALL use the specification and workflows defined by [Clinical Quality Language CQL](https://cql.hl7.org/) to facilitate Documentation Templates and Rules functionality within clinical systems.
 Implementers should be familiar with this specification.
+Older verisons of CQL such as STU 2 can be used provided they work with FHIR R4.

 ### Must Support
 Da Vinci Documentation Templates and Rules implementation guide does NOT mark any elements with "mustSupport" flag ([http://hl7.org/fhir/R4/profiling.html#mustsupport)] in its own profiles.